gokepelemo/Test-Arch/README.md

   - `BUILD_SPACES_ENDPOINT`: Endpoint of the DO Spaces bucket.
   - `CODE_REPOSITORY`: Full URL of the git repository where the application codebase is hosted.

-If using Github Workflows, and rename the `github` directory to `.github`.
-Add CLUSTER_NAME and APP_NAME as Github repository secrets as well as:
+If using Github Workflows, add CLUSTER_NAME and APP_NAME as Github repository secrets as well as:
   - `CONTAINER_REGISTRY`: DigitalOcean container registry hostname.
   - `CONTAINER_REGISTRY_NAME`: Name of the DigitalOcean container registry containing the built container image.
   - `DIGITALOCEAN_ACCESS_TOKEN`: API access token for the DigitalOcean account where infrastructure will be created.

 #### Steps to Setup

 1. Clone this repository
 2. Install and auth `doctl` and `kubectl`
 3. Create a Spaces bucket for application builds